erkkah/tiny-graphql-koa/README.md

 import Koa from "koa";
 import gql from "graphql-tag";

-import { makeServerMiddleware, CachePlugin, TracePlugin } from "graphql-api-koa";
+import { makeServerMiddleware, CachePlugin, TracePlugin } from "tiny-graphql-koa";

 const app = new Koa();